 Those suffering from incontinence may have involuntary or accidental discharges from their bladder or bowels.
 It commonly occurs in many elders and affects both females and males.
 While it is not life-threatening in itself, it can be a source of significant embarrassment and frustration.

-Benefits of Having Continence Management in Your Retirement Community
+Benefits of Having Continence Management in Your Senior Living Community

 Because incontinence has multiple causes, therefore, we provide numerous treatment options.
 Examples of this include consuming fiber-rich meals, engaging in pelvic floor fitness routines, following specific toiletry habits.